About

 What is the motivation behind launching a Bitcoin economy, specifically in a South African township?

-And nowhere are the effects of inflation felt more acutely than in communities where people live day-to-day.
-To beat inflation one must invest.
-Everyone knows not to save in fiat currency.
-But what do you invest in if you’ve only got a few dollars per week to spare and no bank account?
-You obviously can’t buy shares or property.
+Bitcoin Beach proved something counterintuitive: lower-income people want to save — they just haven’t had access to something that can outpace inflation.
+Nowhere are the effects of inflation felt more acutely than in communities living day-to-day.
+You can’t beat inflation by saving in fiat.
+But if you’ve only got a few dollars a week and no bank account, you can’t buy shares or property either.

 In El-Zonte, El Salvador, Bitcoin fixed that problem.